HVAC Content Marketing

 The more engaged you are, the easier it will be to understand your customer’s point of view.

 Have you created content in the past?
 Audit your content using tools like SEMrush to see how your content competes on search engines.
 They will provide tips if your content needs improvement.
 It will also reveal content gaps, which are keywords you should be focusing on for new content moving forward.

 Never posted something?
 Well, go!
 Get started now.. that’s just crazy.
 Get started by trying to recreate your customer’s journey or talk to past customers.
 If this was a personal friend, what guidance or advice would have given along the way?

 If you are creating videos, Youtube is an obvious channel to put energy into, but also consider how it can be repurposed to be used effectively elsewhere.
 Let data guide your actions moving forward.
 If something’s working, focus 80% of your energy on that.
 The other 20% on testing other things.

 Think about what kind of content you want to create, and see what social platforms would benefit you the most.
 Research what kinds of content do best on those platforms and learn everything you can to optimize them.

 Even the same media can be very different on each platform.
 Video is much different on Youtube than it is on Instagram.

 Identify who is going to be responsible for creating the content, understand what resources it will take to create the content, and develop a workflow to hold them accountable.

 This holds everyone involved accountable to deadlines.
 Example: By Monday afternoon XYZ has to create an outline.
 By Tuesday morning XYZ has to approve it.
 Weds – article rough draft.
 Thursday – Final edits.
 Friday – Post.

 Make sure you have created an idea that your audience will find helpful, timely, relevant, educational, or inspiring.
 Don’t try to make it perfect.
-But do make sure it is thoughtful, high quality content.
+But make sure it is thoughtful high-quality content.